infobloxopen/bloxone-go-client/ipam/docs/IpSpaceAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiIpSpaceBulkCopyRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiBulkCopyRequest struct via the builder pattern

 Name | Type | Description  | Notes